 Which spouse should claim for child tax relief?

-For spouses who have opted for separate assessment, it is advisable for the parent with the higher income to claim the child relief in order to minimise their tax liability.
+If the spouses are not separated, one spouse should claim for 100% of the tax deduction while the other spouse cannot claim (0%). it is advisable for the parent with the higher income to claim the child relief in order to minimise their tax liability.
 Spouses living together cannot claim 50% each.
-If the husband and wife are separated and both spending on the child's maintenance, then they can claim 50% each.
+If the husband and wife are separated and both spending on the child’s maintenance, they are allowed to claim 50% each.

 Read more about: